pagliacci/stuff/README.md

-# some_tools
+# README
-This repo contains tools, materials, interesting articles that can be useful for penetration testing or smth.
+This repo contains some interesting stuff that can be useful for penetration testing or smth.

 ###Tools
 1. Windows utility that exposes the LM and NTLM password hashes of local user accounts from the Security Account Manager (SAM)